StefanKruk/Microservice-System/README.md

 # How to Start

 Before you can run the services you have to build them.
-For an easer use I added the [Maven Wrapper](https://github.com/takari/maven-wrapper) of [Takari](https://github.com/takari).
+For an easier use I added the [Maven Wrapper](https://github.com/takari/maven-wrapper) of [Takari](https://github.com/takari).
 To Build the Services you have to execute `mvnw clean install` in the parent dir.
 After this all Services can be startet with `mvnw spring-boot:run` Please note that all Services have to be startet seperately first the config service and second the eureka service has do be started in order to work.